adolfont/brazilian-cs-research/brazilian-cs-researchers-working-abroad.md

 # Brazilian Computer Science Researchers working abroad

 I have created this list/repo to list the many Brazilians working abroad.
 It used to be only for Software Engineering professos but now it has expanded to other CS areas and to non-professors.
-To be on this list, the person must be a Brazilian working at an institution and doing reserach-related work.
+To be on this list, the person must be a Brazilian working at an institution and doing research-related work.

 ## Software Engineering Professors